DjangoGirls/tutorial/database/README.md

 Most of web applications have their own database.
 A database is a collection of data.
 This is a place in which you will store all information about users, all your blog post texts, etc..

 We will be using a PostgreSQL database to store our data.
-It would be easier to use a default Django database called *sqlite*, but it's not good for a production use (by *production* we mean: real, running websites).
+It would be easier to use a default Django database called *sqlite*, but it's not good for production use (by *production* we mean: real, running websites).
 If you want to have your application available in the Internet, not only on your computer, you will need PostgreSQL.

 # PostgreSQL installation